 Dead Cat Bounce or Rally?

-One way to stay alert for a dead cat bounce with a particular stock is to consider whether the now-rising stock is still as weak as it was when its price was falling.
-If there’s no market indicator as to why the stock is rebounding, it might make sense to suspect a dead cat bounce.
+One way to assess a dead cat bounce with a particular stock is to consider whether the now-rising stock is still as weak as it was when its price was falling.
+If there’s no market indicator as to why the stock is rebounding, you might suspect a dead cat bounce.

 Dead Cat Bounce or Lowest Price?